Cantharidin for Wart Treatment

 How Well It Works

-Cantharidin may be effective against some warts that are resistant to other treatments.
-After the wart is gone, there usually is no scarring.
+Cantharidin is an effective treatment for warts.1 After the wart is gone, there usually is no scarring.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)